-Applicants may submit more than one letter of inquiry.
+Applicants may submit more than one letter of inquiry or applications to multiple funding opportunities, provided the applicant meets the eligibility requirements for each individual funding opportunity.
 However, we encourage applicants to focus their resources on developing a few ideas well and avoid compromising the quality of their work with concurrent or competing demands.

 May I re-apply for a research grant?

 Yes, you may resubmit a letter of inquiry.

 What is the timeframe between letter of inquiry submission and funding notification?